wetransform/hc-documentation/docs/create-manage-datasets/map-preview/2014-01-02-map-preview.md

 The layer widget also offers the option to supply a custom basemap URL.
 Visit the following documentation page for more information about adding a custom WMS basemap to your organisation: [Adding an organisation](../../users-roles-orgs/manage-orgs/2015-03-04-users-add-organisation).

-# Externen WMS als Hintergrundkarte hinzufügen #
+# Add external WMS as background map #

 In addition, the layer widget supports the option to add external WMS services to the map preview so that external services can be viewed alongside hale»connect services.